-- "+" will increase the exposure level, "-" will reduce it. - 4.
+- "+" will increase the exposure level, "-" will reduce it. - To cancel exposure compensation, set the exposure level mark on the exposure level mark scale to 0. - 4.
 Take the photograph.

 If the command dial is set to the image zone, the exposure compensation will be canceled.